Hervar77/infinity-doc/mkdocs/api/infinity.smtp.md

 Parameters:

 - stream: [`infinity.stream`](infinity.stream.md)
-  >stream from which to read the email data.
+  >Stream from which to read the email data.
 The data needs to be in RFC822 format.
 You can use [`infinity.mail`](infinity.mail.md) to create an RFC822 string.

 Example: